Takaitech/ANIME-TRAILERS/README.md

 ## Description

-This web app allows the user to select from top or upcoming anime and pulls up a series of trailers or promo videos straight into the browser where they can preview the anime.
-It also allows them to search for a specific anime by name.
+This web app allows the user to find trailers and promo videos from a selection of top or upcoming anime or allows the user to search for a specific anime.
+It provides a quick way to discover new animes to watch and instantly get an idea if you are interested in investing your time in watching it.

 ## Screenshots
 Landing page: